software-mansion/protostar/website/docs/cli-reference.md

 - `alpha-goerli`
 - `alpha-mainnet`
 #### `--private-key-path PATH`
-File which stores your private key (in hex representation) for the account.
-Value is omitted if PROTOSTAR_ACCOUNT_PRIVATE_KEY env variable is defined, in which case it's used as the private key.
+Path to the file, which stores your private key (in hex representation) for the account.
+Can be used instead of PROTOSTAR_ACCOUNT_PRIVATE_KEY env variable.private key.
 #### `--signer-class STRING`
 Custom signer class module path.
 #### `--token STRING`